Hiram E. Fitzgerald

-Hiram E. Fitzgerald (born November 12, 1940) is an American Psychologist and currently a University Distinguished Professor Emeritus in the Department of Psychology at Michigan State University.
-Fitzgerald is a prominent figure in developmental psychology, infant mental health, and early childhood development.
-He also serves as the Associate Provost for University Outreach and Engagement Emeritus.
+Hiram E. Fitzgerald is an American developmental psychologist and currently is a University Distinguished Professor Emeritus in the Department of Psychology as well as an Associate Provost Emeritus at Michigan State University.

 Biography

-Hiram Fitzgerald was born November 12, 1940 in Columbia, Pennsylvania.
-He earned his Bachelor of Arts degree from Lebanon Valley College and later received his Doctor of Philosophy from the University of Denver in 1967, specializing in Developmental Child Psychology.
-A distinguished multi-sport athlete, Fitzgerald was inducted into the Columbia High School Hall of Fame twice (2008 and 2014) and was inducted to the Lebanon Valley College Athletics Hall of Fame in 1981, recognizing his accomplishments in Football, Track & Field, and Men’s Basketball.
+Hiram Fitzgerald was born November 12, 1940, in Columbia, Pennsylvania.
+He earned his Bachelor of Arts degree from Lebanon Valley College and later received his Doctor of Philosophy degree from the University of Denver in 1967, specializing in Experimental Child Psychology.
+A distinguished multi-sport athlete, Fitzgerald earned All State recognition for basketball and all conference recognition in football playing for Columbia High School and later was inducted into its Hall of Fame.
+He also was inducted into the Susquehanna Valley Chapter of the Pennsylvania Sports Hall of Fame.
+At Lebanon Valley College he was the first athlete to be recognized two consecutive years as the college's outstanding athlete, having also been named to the all-conference basketball team and football teams his senior year.
+He was inducted into the Lebanon Valley College Athletics Hall of Fame in 1981 and in 1996 received its Distinguished Alumnus Award.